 Factor to be considered (as defined in Section 22 of the IAA) Section of AIR where the Requirements have been Included Section of Application Where the Factor is Assessed Assessment Findings (m) community knowledge provided with respect to the designated project; Section 3, Section 4 and Section 7 of the draft AIR describe the requirements to summarize community knowledge provided with respect to the designated project.
 Section 3 and 4 summarize feedback received from the public and local government on the project and proposed activities during the development of the Application.
 Information collected will be integrated into Section 7 of the application as required.
 This column will provide a cross-reference to the section of the Application where a description of the assessment for effects within Federal jurisdiction are addressed.
 This column will provide the assessment findings for effects within Federal jurisdiction. (n) comments received from the public; Section 3 of the draft AIR describe the requirements to summarize comments received from the public.
 Section 3 summarize feedback received from the public on the project and proposed activities during the development of the Application.
 Information collected will be integrated into Section 7 of the application as required.
 This column will provide a cross-reference to the section of the Application where a description of the assessment for effects within Federal jurisdiction are addressed.
-This column will provide the assessment findings for effects within Federal jurisdiction. (o) comments from a jurisdiction that are received in the course of consultations conducted under section 21; tion that are received in urse of consultations draft AIR describe the requirements to consider This column will provide the assessment findings for effects within Federal jurisdiction. (p) any relevant assessment referred to in Section 92, 93 or 95; Section 2 of the draft AIR describes the requirements to describe any relevant regional or strategic assessment referred to in Section 92, 93, or 95.
+This column will provide the assessment findings for effects within Federal jurisdiction. (o) comments from a jurisdiction that are received in the course of consultations conducted under section 21; Section 4 and Section 7 of the draft AIR describe the requirements to consider comments from a jurisdiction (as defined in Section 2 of the IAA ) that are received in the course of consultations conducted under section 21.
+Section 4 summarize feedback received from the jurisdictions of Local governments on the project and proposed activities during the development of the Application.
+Information collected will be integrated into Section 7 of the application as required.
+This column will provide a cross-reference to the section of the Application where a description of the assessment for effects within Federal jurisdiction are addressed.
+This column will provide the assessment findings for effects within Federal jurisdiction. (p) any relevant assessment referred to in Section 92, 93 or 95; Section 2 of the draft AIR describes the requirements to describe any relevant regional or strategic assessment referred to in Section 92, 93, or 95.
 This column will provide a cross-reference to the section of the Application where a description of the assessment for effects within Federal jurisdiction are addressed.
 This column will provide the assessment findings for effects within Federal jurisdiction.